 Passive Crossings.
 This type of crossing does not have any type of traffic control device.
 The decision to stop or proceed rests entirely in your hands.
-Passive crossings require you to recognize the crossing, search for any train using the tracks and decide if there is sufficient clear space to cross safely.
+Passive crossings require you to recognize the crossing, search for any train using the tracks 2005 Model Commercial Driver's License Manual and decide if there is sufficient clear space to cross safely.
+Passive crossings have yellow circular advance warning signs, pavement markings and crossbucks to assist you in recognizing a crossing.